Jarlyk/JarlykMods/Hailstorm/README.md

 You can reach me via Github or can find me on the modding Discord at https://discord.gg/5MbXZvd.
 As with most mods, this is a hobby project, so please understand that response times to questions and time to update for new RoR2 releases may vary.

 ### License
-This mod is released under the standard MIT license, which is a permissive license that allows for free use with attribution, while disclaiming liability.
+This mod is released under the standard MIT license, which is a permissive license that allows for free use, while disclaiming liability.
 The text of this is included in the release archive in License.txt.

 ### Changelog

+0.4.1 | 2019-12-18
+- Fixed build issues with December Content Update

 0.4.0 | 2019-11-14
 - Updated for new BepInEx/R2API